Updated: March 11th, 2021

 Whether you’re a casual gamer, or one that spends numerous hours daily fighting off bogies in Call of Duty, having an ergonomic gaming chair to support your heroic efforts is more important than it sounds.
 Due to the long hours sitting in the same position when we game, it’s no surprise that musculoskeletal issues such as back and neck pain, hand stiffness and even carpal tunnel syndrome are so prevalent among gamers.

-Bottom Line: Best Ergonomic Gaming Chair under $100, with large back and dual neck and lumbar pillows for great comfort.
+Bottom Line: Best Ergonomic PC Gaming Chair around $100, with large back and dual neck and lumbar pillows for great comfort.

 |Dimensions||20.5” x 19.8” x 46.6–50.5” (L x W x H)|

 |Warranty||30 days free replacement/refund, 6 months for free part replacement|